 Curriculum Area Title of Unit of Work (where appropriate) Brief Description of what is being taught English Non-Chronological Reports.
-Children will carry out research, developing their note-taking and drafting and editing skills and, using their knowledge of the main features of a non-chronological report, will create their own reports based on different aspects of Anglo Saxon life.
+Children will carry out research, developing their note- taking and drafting and editing skills and, using their knowledge of the main features of a non-chronological report, will create their own reports based on different aspects of Anglo Saxon life.
 Big Write: A Giant's birthday party.
 In Big Writing Adventures, children become members of the Big Writing Agency where they are assigned different 'writing missions' in which they must respond to requests for help.
 In this mission children will help to plan a birthday party.
 The children will learn how to write directions, using imperative verbs, and how to write a formal letter of apology, using paragraphs and higher level connectives.
 Mathematics Strands covered: Multiplication and division.
 Measurement.
-Add and subtract numbers mentally , including: a three-digit numbers and ones, tens and hundreds; add and subtract numbers with up to three digits using formal written methods of columnar addition and subtraction; Estimate the answer to the calculation and use inverse operations to check the answers; solve problems, including missing number problems, using number facts, place value and more complex addition and subtraction.
-Science Rocks and Soils Compare and group together different kinds of rocks on the basis of their appearance and simple physical properties Describe in simple terms how fossils are formed when things that have lived are trapped within rock Recognise that soils are made from rocks and organic matter.
-Skeletons and Muscles Children will also learn about the skeletons and muscles of humans and other animals.
+Add and subtract numbers mentally, including: a three-digit numbers and ones, tens and hundreds; add and subtract numbers with up to three digits using formal written methods of columnar addition and subtraction; Estimate the answer to the calculation and use inverse operations to check the answers; solve problems, including missing number problems, using number facts, place value and more complex addition and subtraction.
+Science Rocks, Soils & Fossils Compare and group together different kinds of rocks on the basis of their appearance and simple physical properties Describe in simple terms how fossils are formed when things that have lived are trapped within rock Recognise that soils are made from rocks and organic matter.
 Computing Historical research Within the history context of Anglo Saxons, and linked the English unit of non-chronological reports, children will use websites to research information about Anglo Saxon life.
 Art and Design Celtic design Children will explore the Lindisfarne gospels and will create their own Celtic influenced designs in the form of illuminated letters.
-Music Reggae This is a six-week Unit of Work.
-All the learning is focused around one song: Three Little Birds.
-The material presents an integrated approach to music where games, the interrelated dimensions of music (pulse, rhythm, pitch etc.), singing and playing instruments are all linked.
+Music Glockenspiels This is a six-week unit of work that introduces the children to learning about the language of music through playing the glockenspiel.
+The learning is focused around exploring and developing playing skills through the glockenspiel.
 Design and Technology Weaving Children will practise their weaving skills and produce a woven bookmark.
-History Invaders and Settlers The topic is continued, but with a focus on the Viking and Anglo Saxon struggle for the Kingdom of England to the time of Edward the Confessor Geography Settlement (ongoing from last half term) Name and locate counties and cities that have Anglo Saxon names, looking at the physical features and how they affect the choice of location and land use.
+History Invaders and Settlers The topic is continued, but with a focus on the Viking and Anglo Saxon struggle for the Kingdom of England to the time of Edward the Confessor

+Geography Settlement (ongoing from last half term) Name and locate counties and cities that have Anglo Saxon names, looking at the physical features and how they affect the choice of location and land use.
 Children will also learn how to use the points of the compass and grid references.
 Physical Education Swimming Striking and fielding games: cricket.
 Weekly lessons led by Parkside swimming teachers.
-This unit will be taught by the Premier Sports team.
+This unit will be taught by the Wolf Sports team.
 Children will work together to develop striking and fielding skills on the context of small group games.
 PHSE and Citizenship Personal Safety Anti-bullying week In this unit children will begin to learn and understand the importance of safety rules and who and when to tell.
 They will identify those people they trust and this will be used to develop a Network of Trust.
-Religious Education Christianity: What do people believe about the creation of the world?
-During this unit, children will consider the concept of creation and making something special.
-They will look at the Christian story of creation and compare it to what other faiths believe.
-They will also consider how Christians show they are thankful for the world that has been created.
+Religious Education Christianity: Christmas around the world During this unit, children will develop their understanding of why Christmas is an important festival for Christians.

 Educational We will be visiting West Stow, a recreated Anglo Saxon settlement.
-Children will have Visits/Visitors the opportunity to be 21st Century detectives, exploring artefacts and becoming Visits/ Visitors familiar with Anglo-Saxon-style houses.
+Children Visits/Visitors will have the opportunity to be 21st Century detectives, exploring artefacts and becoming familiar with Anglo-Saxon-style houses.